skip to main content

 Colours

-In addition, different installers will charge different amounts to install your doors.
-Make sure you find an installer who is trained and knowledgeable in the doors they’re installing.
-Also be sure to check out the warranty they are offering on the installation, as they will be the one required to undertake any remedial work.
+Our network of Origin partners gives you the peace of mind of a stress-free project.
+However, it's important to find an installer who is trained and knowledgeable in installing Origin Doors.
+Also be sure to check out the aftermarket warranty on offer, as they will be the company required to undertake any remedial work.

 It’s difficult to provide an exact cost for sliding doors or bi-fold doors as the cost depends on so many different factors including:

-Installation costs – the installation costs for bi-fold or sliding doors can vary depending on the size of the doors and whether you’re replacing existing doors or if it’s going into a new aperture.
+• Installation costs – the installation costs for bi-fold or sliding doors can vary depending on the size of the doors and whether you’re replacing existing doors or if it’s going into a new aperture.
+Generally, both will require careful structural consideration.

-Glazing costs – the type of glazing you choose can also affect the cost of your doors.
-On the OS-20, this is available with the option of laminated, toughened or reflective glass, and on the OS-29/ OS-44 and OS-77, your installer will source the glass based on your requirements.
+• Glazing costs – the type of glazing you choose can also affect the cost of your doors.
+Your installer will source the glass based on your requirements.

-Size of aperture – if you require a bigger door, it will cost more to manufacture.
-Origin’s range of Bi-fold and Sliding Doors are bespoke, so are tailored to meet your specific needs so you can configure your door exactly the way you want.
+• Size of aperture – if you require a bigger door, it will cost more to manufacture.
+Origin’s range of Bi-fold and Sliding Doors are bespoke, so are tailored to meet your specific needs, meaning you can configure your door exactly the way you want.

 Cost of sliding doors vs French doors

-Traditional French Doors are typically the cheapest option for patio doors when compared to sliding doors, but they do not offer the same huge glass expanses and subsequent natural light.
+External French Doors are typically the cheapest option for patio doors when compared to sliding doors or bifold patio doors, but they do not offer the same huge glass expanses and subsequent natural light as sliding doors.

 Frequently Asked Questions